ganelson/inform/resources/Documentation/Writing with Inform.md

 Something to bear in mind is that the director tracks this list all of the time, even though it only uses it in active mode.
 So if it is switched into active mode having been passive up to now, it may be starting with some subjects already live.

+## Entrances and exits

+It's possible to write an entire story made of nothing but dialogue, beginning with a starting beat being performed, and then more beats flowing from that until the story ends.
+In a story like that, there's no need even to create any rooms.
+For example:

+	"Not much to say"

+	Section of conversation (dialogue)

+	(This is the starting beat.)

+	Narration: "Welcome!"

+	-- "Hello!"

+		-> end the story saying "A world full of promise."

+	-- "Goodbye."

+		-> end the story saying "A missed opportunity."

+This is a complete story, though not much of one, of course.
+It does take place in a room, because Inform automatically creates a room called `Stage` where the above takes place, but this is never visible to the player since the `Use nameless room descriptions` option is automatically selected.

+Characters can be created and introduced by being moved to the `Stage` as needed.
+Here, `Raphael` is off-stage at the start of play, but is moved into play by the opening line of narration, thanks to the stage direction `now Raphael is on-stage`:

+	"Perugia 1508"

+	Raphael is a man.

+	Section of conversation (dialogue)

+	(This is the starting beat.)

+	Narration (now Raphael is on-stage): "Raffaello Sanzio da Urbino approaches from the Tiber bridge."

+	Raphael: "No, no, I really can't take on one more thing.
+The Holy Father wants another Madonna by Friday."

+	-- "And I want an Adoration of the Magi right now."

+		-> end the story saying "You somehow end up 852 ducats the poorer."

+	-- "Be reasonable, Raff."

+		Raphael: "You couldn't afford me, Primo."

+		-> end the story saying "You somehow end up with a chalk sketch of three indeterminate-aged women which is, nevertheless, another casual work of genius."

+If `Raphael` had not been moved to the `Stage`, he could not have spoken, because he wasn't in earshot.
+Multiple people can enter at the same moment:

+	Narration (now Raphael is on-stage; now Leonardo is on-stage): "Raffaello Sanzio da Urbino approaches from the Tiber bridge, arguing intensely with Leonardo di ser Piero da Vinci."

+Or indeed:

+	Narration (now everyone is on-stage): "Raffaello Sanzio da Urbino approaches from the Tiber bridge, flanked by a knot of his pupils and rivals."

+Similarly, `now X is off-stage` is equivalent to an exit for `X`.

+The timing here is a little important.
+This does not work as expected:

+	Michelangelo (now Michelangelo is on-stage): "Sorry, didn't mean to drip paint on you."

+The trouble is that Michelangelo can only perform the line if he is on-stage, but he only becomes on-stage through the line being performed: catch-22.
+He had better arrive in some earlier narration, or after somebody else has spoken.
+On the other hand, this does work:

+	Raphael (now Raphael is off-stage): "'I'm expected in Città di Castello,' Raff says, turning on his heel and striding away."

+Here the timing works in our favour, because Raphael performs the line and is then taken off-stage by the `now`.

+This way of marshalling our characters is probably best suited to single-room stories, or those which (as in the examples above) don't even specify a single room.
+If we have a world of multiple locations, it's better to say exactly where the characters go to and come from:

+	Raphael (now Raphael is in Saint Nicholas): "'I'm expected in Città di Castello,' Raff says, turning on his heel and striding away."

+And if we have joined multiple rooms together into a map, we can even have the actors walk around this map:

+	Raphael (before going northwest): "'I'm expected in Città di Castello,' Raff says, turning on his heel and striding away."

 ## Managing dialogue beats

-So, then, there are several ways to manage dialogue.
-It's possible to write an entire story made of nothing but dialogue, beginning with a starting beat being performed, and then more beats flowing from that until the story ends.
-Or it's also possible to put the dialogue director into active mode, and let the automatics do everything, so that conversation happens whenever appropriate in the course of play.
+There are many ways to manage dialogue.
+At one extreme we can put the dialogue director into active mode, and let the automatics do everything, so that conversation happens whenever appropriate in the course of play.
+Or we can keep it passive, but then run the entire story as one big script of dialogue.

-If we don't want either of those, though, and want to manage all the dialogue by hand using rules, Inform provides an extensive set of phrases to help with that.
+If we don't want either of those, though, and want a turn-based story in which there's just occasional dialogue which we will control explicitly as the author, Inform provides an extensive set of phrases to help with that.
 For example:

 	"Just Idol Talk"